Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </table>

 DASH roles are defined in urn:mpeg:dash:role:2011 [[!MPEGDASH]].
-Additionally, another example for explicitly signalling roles could be DVB DASH [[!DVB-DASH]].
+Additionally, another example for explicitly signaling roles could be DVB DASH [[!DVB-DASH]].
 One could use schemeiduri@value and role as defined there. e.g.,    `kind.schemeIdUri="urn:tva:metadata:cs:AudioPurposeCS:2007@1" kind.value="Alternate"`.